-During 2006-2013, 19 estimates of observer efficiency were obtained for all species combined, with two for Pink and two Chum obtained during 2013.
-In some cases, the field crew were unable to capture and mark adequate numbers of fish to provide reliable estimates of observer efficiency, while in other cases, salmon were tagged, but no estimates of observer efficiency were obtained because poor visibility conditions prevented a complete survey from being conducting within two days (Appendix 2.1).
-The opportunity exists to collect additional mark-recapture data under Treatment 2 in future years.
+During 2006-2014, 19 estimates of observer efficiency were obtained for all species combined.
+None of these were conducted during 2014 due to several high flow events.
+In some of the 19 cases, the field crew were unable to capture and mark adequate numbers of fish to provide reliable estimates of observer efficiency, while in other cases, salmon were tagged, but no estimates of observer efficiency were obtained because poor visibility conditions prevented a complete survey from being conducting within two days (Appendix 2.1).
+The opportunity exists to collect additional mark-recapture data under Treatment 2 during the remaining two survey years.
 This is not possible for Treatment 1; estimates of observer efficiency under Treatment 1 (across all years) are limited to four for Chum, one for Pink and none for Coho and Chinook (Appendix 2.1).
 Observer efficiency for Chum averaged 48% across nine mark-recapture experiments during 2006-2013 (range: 33%-69%; Table 2.2); with similar means for Treatment 1 and Treatment 2 (50% and 48%, respectively; Appendix 2.1).